vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## Virtual private endpoints

 Virtual private endpoints can be created for any number of services.
-Virtual private endpoint components are defined in the [vpe.tf](vpe.tf) file.
+The definition of virtual private endpoint components can be found in the [vpe.tf](vpe.tf) file.

-## IBM Cloud Services
+## IBM Cloud services

-You can configure the following IBM Cloud services from this module.
+You can configure the following IBM Cloud services from this module:

 ### Cloud Object Storage

-This module can provision a Cloud Object Storage instance or retrieve an existing one, and then create any number of buckets within the instance.
+This module can provision a Cloud Object Storage instance or retrieve an existing one and then create any number of buckets within the instance.

 You define Cloud Object Storage components in the [cos.tf](cos.tf) file.

-### VPC Placement Groups
+## VPC placement groups

 You can create multiple VPC placement groups in the [vpc_placement_groups.tf](/vpc_placement_groups.tf) file.
-For more information about VPC placement groups, see [About Placement Groups](https://cloud.ibm.com/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) in the IBM Cloud Docs.
+For more information about VPC placement groups, see [About placement groups](https://cloud.ibm.com/docs/vpc?topic=vpc-about-placement-groups-for-vpc&interface=ui) in the IBM Cloud Docs.

 ## Usage

-### Template for Multiple Patterns
+### Template for multiple patterns

 You can use the modular design of this module to provision architectures for VSI, clusters, or a combination of both.
 Include a provider block and a copy of the [variables.tf](variables.tf) file.
 By referencing this template as a module, you support users who want to add `clusters` or a `vsi` by adding the relevant variable block.